w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-## Enhancing the menu using JavaScript

-By using JavaScript, it is possible to react to keyboard usage and mouse movements to improve the user interaction with the menu.

-### Improve mouse support

-To avoid submenu items vanishing as soon as the mouse pointer leaves the menu, a timer is started which closes the menu after one second.
-If the mouse re-enters the submenu during that time, the timer is canceled and the submenu doesn’t close.
+By using scripting this behavior can be avoided: a timer is started which closes the menu after one second.
+If the mouse re-enters the submenu during that time, that timer is canceled and, as a result, the submenu stays open.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>